ande3577/redmine_filter_issues_by_parent_task/README.markdown

 This plugin adds parent task to the list of allowable filters for an issue query.

+It is tested on 2.4.x-2.6.x.
+Other versions may or may not work.

 ## Installation

 1. Clone to plugins/redmine_filter_issues_by_parent_task